spormuv/css-webdev/README.md

 # WEB-developer

-Here are finished educational projects from the [WEB-developer](https://www.udemy.com/course/webdeveloper/) course.
+Here are completed educational projects from the [WEB-developer](https://www.udemy.com/course/webdeveloper/) course.

 ## These projects are: